 how much hydrogen is produced today?

-In 2022 94 million tons of hydrogen was consumed in industrial processing.
-This hydrogen generation market is valued over 100 billion USD plus a business.
+100 million tons of hydrogen is consumed in industrial processes around the world.
+This hydrogen generation market is valued at over ≈150 billion USD plus a business.
+(IEA Global Hydrogen Review 2023)

 There are four main sources for the commercial production of hydrogen: natural gas (produced by steam reforming of methane or natural gas), oil, coal, and electrolysis.
-In fact 6% of the global natural gas is used to produce hydrogen, 2% of global coal, combined 830 MtCO2Eq/year is the GHG emissions impact of the current hydrogen economy, this is 2.3% of global emissions.
+6% of the global natural gas is used to produce hydrogen, 2% of global coal, combined 830 MtCO2Eq/year is the GHG emissions impact of the current hydrogen economy, which equates to 2.3% of global carbon dioxide (CO2) emissions stemming from fossil fuels and industrial activities.

-Only a minor role is being played by the electrolysis of water due to the high electricity input necessary.
-Biomass and biogas could also serve as primary inputs in H2 production.
+Only a minor role is currently played by electrolysis of water which is due to the high electricity input necessary.
+Biomass and biogas could also serve in several ways as primary inputs in H2 production.

 origins/production of hydrogen. colors of hydrogen.